Mint Moringa Smoothie

 2-4 dates, pitted and soaked for at least 20mins (can add soak water to smoothie) - adjust depending on the sweetness you prefer

 Open young coconut, pour water into blender, and then scoop out and rinse the coconut meat.
 Add rinsed coconut meat to blender and add remaining ingredients.
 Blend until smooth.
 Garnish with strawberry or orange slice.

 Everyone, regardless of whether or not they are vegan, needs to be aware of any nutrient deficiencies they may experience due to an unbalanced diet and/or poor digestive function - you are not what you eat, you are what you absorb!

 The need for supplements is definitely not limited to vegans, however, for the purpose of this article we will focus on some of the deficiencies that may develop if a vegan diet is not properly balanced.

 The discussion of supplements for vegans is not an argument for vegan diets being unnatural, because many omnivores also have deficiencies.
 Personally, I would rather take a couple supplements and be super healthy and full of energy than to avoid supplements in order to try and prove that vegan diets are our natural diet (since doing extensive research for teaching the Evolution of Cultural Diets this may be a topic for a future post!).
 It is interesting to note that the animals people consume are fed a supplemented diet and dairy is also fortified with many nutrients, so an omnivorous diet relies on supplementation as well.

 Please note, not all supplements are created equal and are never meant to replace a healthy balanced whole-food diet.
-Read more here about how to choose the best supplements.

 Here Are The Top Nutrients To Be Aware Of And The Best Ways To Meet Your Needs: